-Weekly Proximity Prizes each week, except for when we have a mini tournament, during regular club play everyone has the opportunity to win a prize by participating in the proximity challenges of the day.
+There are weekly Proximity Hole Prizes during regular club play where everyone could win a prize by participating in the proximity challenges of the day.

 There is no cost involved for these prizes.
-Each week there will be a different competition that will be indicated in the Pro-Shop as well as by a marker on the appropriate hole.
-These competitions could range from shortest drive, to being in a sand trap or water hazard, to getting onto a Par 5 green in regulation.
+Each week there will be a different competition that will be indicated by a marker on the appropriate hole.
+These competitions could range from closest to the hole on the second shot to the longest putt.